SarangChougs/TeamTerrificHackNagpurRepo/README.md

 # TeamTerrificHackNagpurRepo
-This is our team's private repo for HackNagpur
+This is our team's repo for HackNagpur

 ## Team Members
 1. Achal Urankar